Skip to Content

 (object, optional)

-Plugin-specific configurations.
-Visit source plugins (opens in a new tab) documentation for more information.
+Integration-specific configurations.
+Visit source integrations documentation for more information.

 concurrency

-This option was deprecated in CLI v3.6.0 in favor of plugin level concurrency, as each plugin as its own concurrency requirements.
-See more in each plugin documentation.
+This option was deprecated in CLI v3.6.0 in favor of plugin level concurrency, as each integration has its own concurrency requirements.
+See more in each integration’s documentation.

 scheduler

-This option was deprecated in CLI v3.6.0 in favor of plugin level scheduler, as each plugin as its own scheduler requirements.
-See more in each plugin documentation.
+This option was deprecated in CLI v3.6.0 in favor of plugin level scheduler, as each integration has its own scheduler requirements.
+See more in each integration’s documentation.

 backend